mrmanc/mrmanc.github.io/links/index.md

 # Culture

 * An important post addressing peoples comfort attending large meetings [ON SHOWING UP TO THE TABLE](https://beero.ps/2016/02/01/on-showing-up-to-the-table/) by Katherine Daniels (@beerops)
+* Check the links in [this tweet](https://twitter.com/bridgetkromhout/status/859010763704287232) from Bridget Kromhaut if you think ‘guys’ is a gender neutral term
 * [Investigating the Potential for Miscommunication Using Emoji](https://grouplens.org/blog/investigating-the-potential-for-miscommunication-using-emoji/) by Hannah Miller
 * CAP Theorum for teams, or [Tradeoffs in Coordination Among Teams](http://blog.jessitron.com/2016/05/tradeoffs-in-coordination-among-teams.html)
 * [What Are Your Pronouns?](http://www.nationalreview.com/article/426040/what-are-your-pronouns-jay-nordlinger) by Jay Nordlinger